 Like London 2012, the Rio 2016 Olympic and Paralympic Games gave us an opportunity to inspire the nation to enjoy sport.
 The government is determined to secure a significant and lasting legacy from the games, and to develop children’s enjoyment of sport and physical activity from an early age.

 As a result, the Government allocates funding to develop primary school PE and sport.
-At Ditton Infant School we have been allocated a total of £8,600 for the forthcoming year.
-Click here to see how we intend to spend the money.
+At Ditton Infant School we have been allocated a total of £17,150 for the forthcoming year.
+Click here to see the impact of how the money was spent.

 We have an excellent take up rate for our after school clubs.
-All of our teachers run clubs each term and we try to provide a wide variety for children to choose from.
+Our teachers run clubs each term and we try to provide a variety for children to choose from.

 The aim of the School Council is to involve the children in decisions that affect their lives in school.